mcsammon/mcsammon.github.io/research.md

   <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4262861" title="b1">SSRN Link</a>
 </p>

 **Abstract:** Retail investors trade hard-to-value stocks.
-Controlling for size, stocks with a high share of retail-initiated trades are composed of more intangible capital, have longer duration cash-flows and a higher likelihood of being mispriced.
+Stocks with a high share of retail-initiated trades are composed of more intangible capital, have longer duration cash-flows and a higher likelihood of being mispriced.
 Consistent with retail-heavy stocks being harder to value, we document that such stocks are less sensitive to earnings news, more sensitive to retail order flow and are especially expensive to trade around earnings announcements.
 Additionally, the well-known earnings announcer risk premium is limited to low retail stocks only.
-Overall, the findings document a new dimension of investor heterogeneity and suggest a comparative advantage of retail in holding hard-to-value stocks.
+Overall, our findings document a new dimension of investor heterogeneity and suggest a comparative advantage of retail in holding hard-to-value stocks.

 # What Triggers National Stock Market Jumps?
 (Updated 2/2022)